billsix/cprogrammingbook/doc/09-Libraries.rst

 step on the road to a full solution.

 In several places the ‘C locale’ is referred to.
-This is the only locale defined by the Standard and effectively provides support for the way that Old C worked.
+This is the only locale defined by the C89 Standard and effectively provides support for the way that pre-C89 worked.
 Other locale settings may provide different behavior in implementation-defined ways.

 The <stddef.h> Header